attilaimre99/GraphCPP/README.md

 ```

 ## Prediction
-GraphCPP utilizies the [streamlit](https://streamlit.io/) python package for locally hosting a prediction webserver.
-You can start the prediction dashboard with the following command in the projects directory:
+GraphCPP utilizies the [streamlit](https://streamlit.io/) python package for locally hosting a web-server.
+You can start the prediction dashboard with the following command in the root directory of the project:
 ```
 streamlit run dashboard.py
 ```